gopheracademy/gopheracademy-web/content/advent-2016/goroutree.md

 series = ["Advent 2016"]
 +++

-This was one of thoe projects that sat in the back of my mind for quite a while.
+This was one of those projects that sat in the back of my mind for quite a while.
 It was destined to join the many others in my side project graveyard unless I had a good reason to finish it, like a date for a blog post.

-This post is an axplanation and exploration of the goroutree data structure.
+This post is an explanation and exploration of the goroutree data structure.
 The structure itself is composed of many separate but coordinating goroutines that make up the tree itself.
 It has only a few operations and can't self-balance, but it's a decent proof of concept.

-I show a bit of code, but most of my descriptions are in prose because code would make the post get quite long. if you want to follow along in the code, then open the link at the bottom to the GitHub repository that hold the package.

 # Example